LarsGKodehode/lesson-example-node/README.md

 Click the link and follow the instruction for your operating system.
 - [Click Here!](https://nodejs.org/)

-## Cheat Sheat
+## Common Commands

 ### node
 The basic *what can I do with this* option.
-One thing you should absolutely memorize.
+The one argument you should, absolutely, memorize.
 ```sh
 node --help
 ```